dspasyuk/llama.cui/README.md

 The login is currently set to false.
 To enable login set login to tru in config file and change password.

 ## Piper integration
-As of version 1.15 the llama.cui supports Piper for text to voice processing (tested on Linux only) Enable it in config.js, make sure to install piper before running llama.cui
+As of version 1.15 the llama.cui supports Piper for text to voice processing (tested on Linux only).

-{enabled: true, exec:"../../piper/install/piper", model:"../../piper/models/semaine/en_GB-semaine-medium.onnx"}
+Enable it in config.js, make sure to install piper before running llama.cui

 ## Embeddings
 llama.cui supports embeddings from text file (see docs folder) and mongodb (do npm install mongo and make changes to config.js to configure database)